silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ## Setting up an environment for contributing to SilverStripe

 So you want to contribute to SilverStripe?
 Fantastic!
-There are a couple modules that will help you, that aren't installed by default:
+You have to initialize your project from the latest development branch, rather than a release tag.
+The process will take a bit longer, since all modules are checked out as full git repositories which you can work on.

+	composer create-project silverstripe/installer --dev ./my/website/folder 3.0.x-dev

+The `--dev` flag will add a couple modules which are useful for SilverStripe development:

  * The `compass` module will regenerate CSS if you update the SCSS files
  * The `docsviewer` module will let you preview changes to the project documentation

-By default, these modules aren't installed, but you can install them with a special version of composer's update command:

-	composer update --dev
+Note that you can also include those into an existing project by running `composer update --dev`.